What It's Like To Clean Hospitals In The Coronavirus Pandemic

 "I’m considered an 'essential worker,' so I never stopped working.
 I’m a four-time cancer survivor, which makes me immunocompromised.
 I’m terrified of getting infected or bringing coronavirus home to my two children, who are two-and-a-half and 15 years old, and my husband who is with them during the day, but I have to work to support my family with the basics: food, rent, bills.

-"During the day, I’m a building manager for a coworking space, where I work from 9 a.m. to 1 p.m.
+"During the day, I’m a building manager for a coworking space, where I work from 9 am to 1 pm.
 I’m so grateful for that job because that is the only steady income I have coming in right now.
 They also pay for my medical insurance for me and my children; without that I would not have anything.
-Most tenants are working from home now, but I still need to go in every day and maintain the building, sanitize the mail, and make sure that everything is still working.
+Most tenants are working from home now, but I still need to go in every day and maintain the building, sanitise the mail, and make sure that everything is still working.

 "In the evenings, I work as a cleaner for a big company that gets contract cleaning jobs and subcontracts them out to workers like me.
 We get texts in the evenings that tell us where to go and how many buildings there are, but we usually don’t know what kind of place we are cleaning until we get there.